- Training & Education

 - About Us

-This prestigious award/lecture has been established to acknowledge and honor the scholarly accomplishments and leadership of distinguished women faculty at the University of Minnesota and to offer a forum for them to share their insights and ideas with a campus and community audience.
-One scholar from the sciences or engineering and one scholar from the humanities, arts, or social sciences will be selected to present a lecture, one during the fall semester and one during the spring semester.
-(Lectures from Fall 2008-present are available on iTunes U.)
+This prestigious award has been established to acknowledge and honor the scholarly accomplishments of distinguished women faculty at the University of Minnesota and to offer a forum for them to share their insights and ideas with a campus and community audience.
+One scholar from the sciences or engineering and one scholar from the humanities, arts, or social sciences will be selected to present a lecture on alternating years.

-This award/lecture is sponsored by the Women's Center with support from the Office of the Senior Vice President for Academic Affairs and Provost, and University Libraries.
+This award is sponsored by the Women's Center with support from the Office of the Executive Vice President and Provost, and University Libraries.

-4:30 p.m., second Friday in March (the deadline has been extended to March 28, 2014 for award funds distributed in 2014-2015).
+4:30 p.m., second Friday in April.
 A scholar will be selected from the sciences or engineering in even years, and a scholar from the humanities, arts or social sciences will be selected in the odd years.

 Eligibility is limited to tenured women faculty employed at the University of Minnesota for at least five years.
 (While it is anticipated that the majority of Ada Comstock lecturers will be at the rank of full professor, we recognize that exceptional cases may exist among those who have achieved prominence at earlier stages of their career.)